Monday, May 20, 2013

 At left is a map of the South Meadows area of Hartford highlighting the two sections of CRRA's trash-to-energy plant.
 The eagle icon marks the location of a large tree where, for several years, eagles have nested.
 We've noticed the eagles many times over the years but it wasn't until earlier this month that we got good pictures of the eagles.

-Bruce Morrell, a shift supervisor at the waste processing facility, paddled his kayak onto the Connecticut River and, with a Canon 60D camera got some spectacular images.
+Bruce Morrell, a shift supervisor at the power facility, paddled his kayak onto the Connecticut River and, with a Canon 60D camera got some spectacular images.

 Here's one of the eagles bringing the catch of the day back to the nest, where two hungry eaglets are waiting.